Updated: April 10, 2025 16 mins read Published: March 05, 2024

 Computer vision adoption challenges

 While the development of cloud computing and open technologies have made computer vision more accessible, that doesn’t mean it’s easy to get started on your own.
 The technology is complex and requires a lot of investment and resources.
-While offering tangible benefits, the implementation of computer vision solutions can exacerbate critical technological challenges such as visual data diversity and integrity, dimensional complexity, data labeling and categorization variability, on top of ethical considerations and cross-organizational readiness.
+While offering tangible benefits, implementing computer vision solutions can exacerbate critical technological challenges such as visual data integrity and diversity, dimensional complexity, data labeling and categorization variability, on top of ethical considerations and cross-organizational readiness.

-Many organizations run into multiple problems before robust and efficient systems can be brought to life:
+Many organizations run into problems with computer vision and their solutions before robust and efficient systems can be brought to life:

 • Cybersecurity — When dealing with huge volumes of data, it’s critical to apply best practices in privacy, security, and compliance

-• IoT expertise — Computer vision programs require Internet of Things (IoT) solutions and services which are best entrusted to a knowledgable IoT service provider
+• IoT expertise — Computer vision programs require Internet of Things (IoT) solutions and services which are best entrusted to a knowledgeable IoT service provider

-Fortunately, companies don’t need to go it alone.
+Fortunately, companies don’t need to go into it alone.
 Intellias has expertise in all these areas and more.
-Businesses across industries trust Intellias for the artificial intelligence services, cybersecurity consulting, and IoT solutions they need to make their computer vision dreams a reality.
-We’ll help you master computer vision while mitigating risks, minimizing losses, and enhancing operational efficiency.
+Businesses across industries trust Intellias for the artificial intelligence services, cybersecurity consulting and IoT solutions they need to make their computer vision dreams a reality.
+We’ll help you master while mitigating the risks of computer vision, minimizing losses, and enhancing operational efficiency.

 Hand tracking and gesture recognition using AI: applications and challenges